ethaeral/ChatGQT/_posts/_notes/2023-07-20-TimeSeries.md

 tags: [forme, notes]
 math: true
 ---
+TODO:
+Covariance
+Lambda

 ## Time Series and Forecasting

 A sequence of measurements on the same variable over time made over regular intervals.
 Use of these sequences to create statistical model to predict future values.
 Forecasting is different from prediction because forecasting is dependent on sequential time related data.

 Extrapolation is the process of inferring values outside the range of the existing data to make predictions.
 Extrapolation is one of the essential methods that data scientists use to predict future trends and outcomes.

+Stochastic Process is a set or collection of random variables, where the set is ordered and corresponds to the moment of time.

+Time Series data is
+- Dependent
+- Could be simple or complicated dependence
+- Memory can be high
+- Memory is typically unknown

+The variation in the data can be due to time-varying average trends
+- Linear, quadratic - deterministic
+- Periodic - seasonal

 ### Components of a Time Series